How Sun's G Devin Booker can make his first NBA all-star game - Mag Viral News

 What makes Booker stand out?

-Booker has appeared in 41 of Phoenix’s 46 games.
+Booker has appeared in 41 of 44 Phoenix games.
 He is undoubtedly your best player.

 The immersion that the sun experiences when it is not on the pitch can be clearly felt in both the on-off statistics and the eye test.
 Here its meaning and effect is visual.